clocked0ne/passport-outlook/README.md

 #### Configure Strategy

-The Windows Live authentication strategy authenticates users using a Windows Live account and OAuth 2.0 tokens.
+The Outlook REST API v2 authentication strategy authenticates users using an Outlook.com account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

     passport.use(new OutlookStrategy({
         clientID: OUTLOOK_CLIENT_ID,